dsomleff/react-camp/react-notes/README.md

 - `props` - property that specified in Component tag `<Component propName="propValue"/>`.
 Exist for both types of Component.
 If `props` was changed Component will re-render itself.
 - `children` of props - populate any info located between Component's tags `<Component>props.children</Component>`
 - `Class Methods` - A good rule of thumb is this: Use arrow functions on any class methods you define and aren't part of React (i.e. `render()`, `componentDidMount()`).
 Because of Logical Scope and `this` bounding.
-- One CBC can be connect to only one context.
+- One CBC can be connected to only one context.
 For that create a static property ana assign your context
 ```js
 static contextType = YourContext;
 // and get access through this.context.yourData;